akamai/terraform-provider-akamai/docs/guides/get_started_provider.md

 ## Apply your configuration

-If you're happy with the actions proposed in a Terraform plan, execute them by running:
+You can execute all the actions you set in the configuration by running:

 `$terraform apply`

-The changes are propagated to the Akamai platform.
+The `apply` command previews all the changes before executing them, similarly to `plan`.
+Unless you set the `-auto-approve` flag, you need to confirm you want to proceed with the operation and propagate changes to the Akamai platform.